 - Occasions when the Executive Headteacher decides that it is not possible for the school to open safely, or that opening would contradict guidance from local or central government

-- Occasions when individual pupils, for a limited duration, are unable to physically attend school but are well enough to continue learning, for example pupils with an infectious illness
+- Occasions when individual pupils, for a limited duration, are unable to physically attend school but are well enough to continue learning, for example pupils with chronic health conditions

 In these circumstances we endeavour to give pupils access to remote learning as soon as is reasonably practicable, though in proportion to the length of absence and disruption to their learning.